 Once you’ve done that, you’ll find that Always On top is now running in your hidden icons tray, which you can preview by clicking on the small arrow to the right of your taskbar.
 The icon is marked with “DI,” using white text on a black backdrop; it’s easy to find.
 This means the program is properly running on your computer, and you can use the app as you wish.
 The ReadMe file has the instructions on how to designate a specific application as the one you want to use Always On Top.
 With that application running, simply select the window you want to be pinned to the top of the page, and select Ctrl+ [Space] to keep it pinned to your computer.
 That’s it—there’s no designation or anything that appears on the window, no noises to announce something’s been pinned.
 But, if you click off into another window or application, you’ll find the app you had selected on your desktop doesn’t fade behind your new window, instead staying open unless purposefully minimized.

-It’s no secret that not every option works for everyone, and we here at TechJunkie like to provide our readers with a wide variety of tools that might help them out on their quest to becoming better informed when using their PC.
+No piece of software is without its fair share of flaws, and some users may find that they need more or less options depending on what they like in a hardware platform.
 If you tried out Always On Top and it didn’t work well for you, or of you’re just looking for something a little different, here are two additional options you might want to check out.

 AutoHotkey is, essentially, a free program that allows you to write your own scripts, or to plug in scripts from others, that helps you to create macros on your computer.
 It’s a program used and recommended widely on the internet, for uses ranging from gaming to changing the direction of your mouse scroll.
 If you’re looking to pin windows to your desktop, you can do so easily with AutoHotkey—although it’s worth noting that you’ll have to manually create the script by writing code.
 It’s pretty easy to do, but if you’re looking for something that comes prewritten, we would suggest sticking to the easier Always On Top, which effectively comes as a pre-packaged AutoHotkey script.
 Regardless, here’s the steps on how to do it: